burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 9. Static member functions cannot be `const`, because a static member function is not associated with any class object (or with any other object in runtime).
 Therefore it has no `this` pointer, and the `const` property is not applied to them.
 Making `const` static methods of the class leads to compile-time error.

-10. The primary purpose of operator overloading is to increase the readibility of the code.
+10. The primary purpose of operator overloading is to increase the readability of the code.

 11. The notation for calling the base class constructor is the same as that used for initializing member variables in a constructor.

-12. Every derived class constructor calls a base class constructor.
+12. Every derived class constructor is called a base class constructor.
 If **a user-defined class constructor** does not explicitly call a base constructor in its initialization list, the default constructor will be called implicitly.
 Example:
 ```cpp
 #include <iostream>